moodle/devdocs/general/development/process/security/penetration-testing.md

 ### The sesskey param is a CSRF token

-Many penetration tests highlight the use of the `?sesskey=xxx` HTTP param as an issue because it leaks to session id.
-The moodle session is stored in a normal cookie, and the `sesskey` is actually instead a somewhat poorly named CSRF token param.
+Many penetration tests highlight the use of the `?sesskey=xxx` HTTP parameter as a security issue, claiming that it leaks the session ID.
+This should generally be considered a false positive as Moodle's `sesskey` is not actually a session key, but a poorly-named CSRF token.
+The Moodle session ID is stored separately in a normal cookie.

+Unfortunately it is not easy to rename this token at this time.

 :::info